Skip to content

 The repository includes a README file with detailed instructions on using the provided code.
 Review this file to understand the setup and configuration requirements, including choosing between the two buildspec files.

-3. Set Up Your Pipeline:
+3. Set Up Your Pipeline and CodeBuild Project:

 Clone the repository from GitHub to your local machine: